 Chair of Apparel and Shoes Committee of AmCham – 2002, 2003, 2005, 2008-2012

 Jocelyn is active in programs dedicated to women and children’s issues.
-This includes her personal support for programs to educate women and prevent anti-human trafficking through the Pacific Links Foundation /ADAPT Project in the borders of An Giang/Dong Thap Provinces with Cambodia.
+This includes her personal support for programs to promote awareness and prevent anti-human trafficking through the Pacific Links Foundation /ADAPT Project in the borders of An Giang/Dong Thap and Lao Cai Provinces.

 Vision for AmCham:

 Jocelyn has always been a strong supporter of making Vietnam the leading investment destination in manufacturing since arriving in Vietnam 12 years ago.
-AmCham has been a solid platform to advocate for
+AmCham has been a solid platform from which to advocate for

 • responsible laws, balancing the social needs of Vietnam with investment opportunities.
-With TPP negotiations to be completed in a few months, Vietnam can be the largest beneficiary of increased exports to major TPP countries with its current dominance in product assembling.
-However, the key to this success is Vietnam’s significantly improving its supply chain providing local quality components for manufacturing plants, and not just as a supplier of labor; and
+Vietnam can be the largest beneficiary of increased exports to major FTA countries and other potentials (RCEP) with its current dominance in product assembling.
+However, the key to this success is Vietnam’s effort to move up the supply chain providing local quality components for manufacturing plants, not just as a supplier of labor; and

-• with the Board’s effort and close collaboration with other associations and government entities, Jocelyn’s goal is to be part of AmCham creating opportunities for jobs and training for millions of workers in Vietnam, transforming them into one of the most efficient workforces for the 21st century in areas of Apparel, Footwear, Furniture, Seafood, and General Merchandise;
+• with the Board’s effort and close collaboration with other associations and government entities, creating opportunities for jobs and training for millions of workers in Vietnam, transforming them into one of the most efficient workforces for the 21st century in areas of Apparel, Footwear, Furniture, Seafood, and General Merchandise;

-As leader of the Walmart Global Sourcing team in Vietnam sourcing an ever increasing amount of diverse product for international markets, Jocelyn looks forward to returning to AmCham after a two year absence to contribute in the following specific areas:
+As leader of the Walmart Global Sourcing team in Vietnam and South East Asia, sourcing an ever increasing amount of diverse product for international markets, Jocelyn looks forward to contribute in the following specific areas:

 • Creating manufacturing excellence in apparel, footwear, furniture, seafood and general merchandise in Vietnam commensurate with international standards;